Now Accepting Sliding Scale & In-Network Appointments for select AETNA & United Healthcare plans *Limited Space Available.

 Often this results in finding ourselves in relationships in which trauma bonding occurs.
 Our subconscious is trying to heal old wounds from early childhood through current relationships and feels like it is at home inside these dynamics.
 The central nervous system of someone with childhood trauma feels at home in the chaos until it is healed.

-Contact Holistic Mental Health Counseling Services Staten Island today to schedule your session with our experienced trauma therapists.
+If you are looking for online trauma therapy contact Holistic Mental Health Counseling Services Staten Island today to schedule your session with our experienced online trauma therapists.